Editor's Note: This post was originally published in 2012. It has been updated with new information based on further testing.

 Then come the rib chops, composed largely of pork loin, which has enough fat to allow it to stand up to the heat well, along with a nice degree of flavor.
 From within the rib chops, try to get center-cut, which will have the largest piece of loin.
 Finally, you come to the loin chops, where the balance between loin and tenderloin can be more evenly weighted.
 And, since the tenderloin is prone to cooking faster than the loin, which in turn dries it out, it's not the best choice for the high heat of the grill.

 The cut is only half the battle, though; size is just as important.
-As we learned from chicken, thin pieces of meat can go from great to overdone in a flash on the grill.
+As we learned from working with chicken, thin pieces of meat can go from great to overdone in a flash on the grill.
 While thinness is an inevitability with chicken breasts, it's something we have a say in with pork chops.
-Chops about one and a half inches thick seem to be the perfect size, allowing some insurance in perfect cooking by letting us take a two-zone, more controlled approach to grilling later.
+Chops about one and a half inches thick seem to be the perfect size, allowing some insurance in cooking by letting us take a more controlled, two-zone approach to grilling later.

 You can probably pick up any of these pork chop cuts in the grocery store, but you'll most likely need to visit your friendly neighborhood butcher to get the nice thick slabs you really need.